OpenAcousticDevices/AudioMoth-Chime/README.md

 # AudioMoth Chime #

 The AudioMoth-Chime library provide support to set the time and the 8-byte deployment ID of an AudioMoth using an acoustic tone.
+These will automatically work with version 1.5.0 of the AudioMoth-Firmware-Basic and later.

 ### Android ###